JFrog Cookies Policy

 Functionality cookies record information about choices you’ve made and allow us to tailor the Site to you.
 These cookies mean that when you continue to use or come back to the Site, we can provide you with the Service as you have asked for them to be provided.
 For example, these cookies allow us to:

 We use performance/analytics cookies to analyse how the Site is accessed, used, or is performing in order to provide you with a better user experience and to maintain, operate and continually improve the Site.
-For example, these cookies allow us to:
+Flash cookies are also used.
+These cookies are loaded together with contents that are played back using Adobe’s Flash Player.

 These cookies are used by software which tries to work out what country you are in from the information supplied by your browser when you click on our Site.
 This cookie is completely anonymous, and we only use it to help target our content – such as whether you see our U.S. or Europe home page.